Build a Classroom Library with FREE Books!

 You can also develop a Review Board in your classroom.
 Have students apply to be early readers and let publishers know in your ARC requests that this is happening.
 You can ask students to read a book a month and send you their reviews via email.
 This is a great way to give students agency in adding books to your classroom library.
 You could also create a book review section of a class blog where you publish their thoughts.

-Reading books in advance is great fun!
+Reading books in advance is great fun, and an easy way to get free books for your classroom!
 It will make you and your students feel like part of a club, and you’ll get to share your early thoughts with the amazing online educator community.

 That’s it for today.
 Be sure to check out the YA Café Podcast for new book recommendations each week!